-Since Enduris is a cooperative program, there is a joint liability among the participating members.
+Members make an annual contribution to fund the Pool.
+Since Enduris is a cooperative program, there is joint liability among the participating members.
+There were no claim settlements in excess of the insurance coverage in any of the last three policy years.

-The contract requires members to continue membership for a period of not less than one (1) year and must give notice 60 days before terminating participation.
-The Master Agreement (Intergovernmental Contract) is automatically renewed after the initial one (1) full fiscal year commitment.
-Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in-process claims for the period they were a signatory to the Master Agreement.
+Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year and must give notice 60 days before renewal in order to terminate participation.
+The Interlocal Governmental Agreement (formerly known as the Master Agreement) is automatically renewed each year unless provisions for withdrawal or termination are applied.
+Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in process claims for the period they were a signatory to the Interlocal Governmental Agreement.

 Enduris is fully funded by its member participants.
-Claims are filed by members with Enduris and are administered in house.
+Claims are filed by members with the Pool who determines coverage and administers the claims.

-A Board of Directors consisting of seven (7) board members governs Enduris.
-The Pool's members elect the Board and the positions are filled on a rotating basis.
-The Board meets quarterly and is responsible for conducting the business affairs of Enduris.
+The Pool is governed by a Board of Directors which is comprised of seven board members.
+The Pool's members elect the Board, and the positions are filled on a rotating basis.
+The Board meets quarterly and is responsible for overseeing the business affairs of Enduris and providing policy direction to the Pool's Executive Director.

-Enduris and the District did not have any claim settlements that exceeded limits in the last three years.
+Enduris did not have any claim settlements that exceeded the limits in the last 3 years.

-NOTE 9 - OTHER POST EMPLOYMENT BENEFITS (OPEB) INSURANCE
+NOTE 10 - OTHER POST EMPLOYMENT BENEFITS (OPEB) INSURANCE

-The following table represents the aggregate OPEB amounts for all plans subject to the requirement of GASB Statement 75 for the year ended December 31, 2019.
+The following table represents the aggregate OPEB amounts for all plans subject to the requirement of GASB Statement 75 for the year ended December 31, 2021.

-Aggregate OPEB Amounts - All Plans
+Aggregate OPEB Amounts - A Plans

-OPEB liabilities \$ 669,705
+OPEB liabilities \$ 793,263

-OPEB deferred outflows \$ 5,854
+OPEB deferred outflows \$ 3,481

-OPEB expenses/expenditures \$ 56,402
+OPEB expenses/expenditures (\$ 52,822)